Milestones: Meet Carter, Our 6-Year Old Client Who’s Communicating in Phrases for the First Time

 After trying different therapies without any luck, she trusted her instinct.
 Diane looked for a doctor who would give her insight into why her son was facing these communication challenges and how to best help him.
 She had Carter observed by the Capital Area Intermediate Unit, an educational resource in Central PA.
-With their support, she found a doctor who diagnosed Carter with autism, which didn’t come as a surprise.
+With their support, she found a doctor who diagnosed Carter with autism.

-Carter Began Progressing Towards Milestones Quickly After Beginning ABA Treatment
+Carter Began Progressing Towards Developmental Milestones Quickly After Starting ABA Therapy

 With Carter’s newfound diagnosis, Diane was able to get him better support to treat his specific needs.
 The doctor who provided the diagnosis gave her a list of recommended autism support resources, and Swank Early Skills Development was at the top of the list.

 Carter began working with us three afternoons per week for four hours each session.
-He was supported with intense Applied Behavioral Analysis, or ABA, interventions to build his communication skills and motivate him to learn and expand his speech capabilities.
-In Carter’s case, we used positive reinforcement and rewards during each intervention.
+He was supported with intense Applied Behavioral Analysis (ABA) interventions to build his communication skills and motivate him to learn and expand his speech capabilities.
+In Carter’s case, we used child-directed motivation and reinforcement during each intervention.

-The Swank behavior therapist designed each therapy session as a mix of reading, playtime and structured activities, all of which worked to build Carter’s communication and developmental skills.
+Carter’s treatment was designed as a mix of reading, playtime and structured activities through which intensive shaping of new skills was integrated.
 Activities he enjoyed, like reading, followed the more structured activities to keep Carter engaged and motivated.
-He had tantrums when the sessions first started, but over time they lessened and his behavior issues subsided.
+He still had tantrums when the sessions first started, but over time they lessened, and his behavior issues subsided.

 “He definitely worked towards receiving the fun reward,” Diane said.
 “Sometimes it was playtime and other times it was a snack.
 He adjusted to the sessions faster than I thought he would.
 At first, he wanted to escape and would try to come find me.
 But then he adapted to the routine.
 Eventually, he was excited to see his behavior therapist each day.”

-Thanks to His ABA Interventions, Carter is Speaking in Phrases and Ready for School
+Thanks to ABA Intervention, Carter is Speaking in Phrases and Ready for School

-After two years of intense ABA interventions, Carter is up to speaking phrases rather than single words.
+After two years of intense ABA intervention, Carter is speaking in phrases rather than single words.
 As his communication skills have improved, so too have his behavior issues.

-“His sessions have reduced some of his frustration and we’ve noticed his behavior issues subside a bit,” Diane said.
+“His sessions have reduced some of his frustration and we’ve noticed his behavior issues subside,” Diane said.
 “Now he can tell us what he wants, for the most part.
 He also became interested in playing.
-He’ll throw a ball with his sister in the backyard – something that would not have happened before ABA and his work at Swank.”
+He’ll throw a ball with his sister in the backyard – something that would not have happened before treatment from the therapists from Swank.”

 Carter is now school-ready, as well.
-He’s enrolled in an autism classroom with a few teachers who help him continue working towards new milestones while maintaining the progress he’s made.
+He’s enrolled in an autism classroom with a teacher and instructional aides who help him continue working towards new milestones while maintaining the progress he’s made.